Kite: How to Delegate Voting Power Privately

 We assume the existence of a ``computing bulletin board'' accessible to all parties.
 This board allows parties to post and read messages, as well as perform computations.
-All messages are authenticated, potentially via signatures, and cannot be erased.
-Clearly, a secure blockchain, more specifically, a smart contract implemented on a secure blockchain, can act as such a bulletin board, and its transaction mechanism ensures authentication: every transaction is signed by the submitting account, so only the rightful owner of each account can submit delegation, undelegation, or voting messages.
+All messages are authenticated and cannot be erased.
+In practice, a secure blockchain (e.g., Ethereum) provides such a bulletin board, and its transaction mechanism ensures authentication: every transaction is signed by the submitting account, so only the rightful owner of each account can submit delegation, undelegation, or voting messages.

 $\Kite$ has three types of participants: voters, delegates, and a tally committee, which is technically a set of parties but, for clarity, we refer to interchangeably as the “trusted authority.”
 These participants interact with the voting system using the following functions: (the detailed implementation of these functions is described in Section~\ref{sec:protocol}, and details on realizing the trusted authority as a set of parties are provided in Remark~\ref{remark:auth}).

 \changemargin#1#2{\list{}{\rightmargin#2\leftmargin#1}\item[]} \endchangemargin=\endlist